 Martin soon found “a mass of human remains.”
 He identified John Gabriel's crumpled skeleton by his boots and the few rags still clinging to his bones, and then found Jeremiah.
 The search party dug graves for the five dead, and left funereal words and a cross made from the wreck of the czarewich.
 They were later interred at the Arawata Cemetery but it is not clear exactly where, and doubtful whether they had headstones.
 Only one of the Yells is mentioned in that cemetery's records, and that entry is incorrect.21

-Pat heard from her grandmother Mary Ryan that Franciszek’s son, soon called Frank, spoke several languages and helped other immigrant families deal with authorities.
-Perhaps Frank found out about the prospecting opportunity, or his father may have by then absorbed enough of the English language to find out for himself?
+Pat heard from her grandmother Mary Ryan that Franciszek’s eldest son, known as Frank, spoke several languages and helped other immigrant families deal with authorities.
+Perhaps Frank found out about the prospecting opportunity, or his father may have by then absorbed enough of the English language to find out for himself.

 A “perfectly destitute” widow Yell and four surviving children left Martin’s Bay on the next ship to Port Chalmers, Dunedin.
 It is not clear when Franciszka and her children left, but she did so knowing that she had no way of repaying the family's debt to the store.
 Jackson's Bay’s resident agent, Duncan Macfarlane, must have been aware of that fact because he wrote in a report on the accident that he had “to render the family some little assistance.”
 22